 It cannot transfer the title to the heir, but only acts as evidence of their right to receive the title to the property.
 You will still need to go through the probate process, but it does save a lot of time since the court may not need to call upon witnesses.
 It will have to call upon them if the affidavit is challenged.

 A small estate affidavit, on the other hand, only deals with personal property and homestead real estate.
-It cannot transfer the title to other real estates, and you will need to go through the probate process to receive that.
+It cannot transfer the title to other real estate, and you will need to go through the probate process to receive that.

 However, it does not require you to deal with the full probate process if the necessary requirements are met.